matan922/video-games-E-commerce/README.md

 # Video Game online store - Matan Tenenbaum

+My video game store is inspired mainly by Steam
+(huge online store for video games) using Steam's API to get information on the games and populating the database with their images.
-My video game store is inspired mainly by Steam (big online store for video games) It's a full-stack web application built using Django, Django Rest-framework module, React with TypeScript, Redux for state managing and MySQL.
+It's a full-stack web application built using Django, Django Rest-framework module, React with TypeScript, Redux for state managing and MySQL.
 (PostgreSQL in its 'deploy-ready' branch of the git)

 ## Demo/Live app